healthy-headwaters-lab/HealthyHeadwatersLab/Protocols/Field-Work.md

 ### Before Leaving GLIER
 * Fill out a Field Activity Plan (GLI - Healthy Headwaters Lab - General/Operations/Field Work/Field-Activity-Plan.docx) and send it to Catherine, Alyssa, and Jess Ives.
 The Field Activity Plan will be saved on OneDrive and serve as a partial record of our lab activities.
 The Field Activity Plan should be filled out *even if you are going on field work led by another organization*
 * Make sure you have all of the supplies and equipment you need (Complete the [field work checklist])
+* Make sure you have checked out all the equipment you are using on [SuperSaas](https://www.supersaas.com/)

 ### When You Return
 * *Check in with Catherine, Alyssa, and Jess Ives*